-NS 311 - Naval Operations An operational analysis approach to tactical informations and dispositions, fleet logistics and communications, relative motion and the maneuvering board, and tactical plots stressing force effectiveness and unity.
+NS 311 - Naval Operations: An operational analysis approach to tactical information and disposition, fleet logistics and communications, relative motion and the maneuvering board, and tactical plots stressing force effectiveness and unity.

 NS 330 - Evolution of Warfare: A survey of the evolution of warfare through the study of selected campaigns and classic battles with special emphasis on the principles of war, the military impact of leadership, and the evolution of tactics, weapons, and weaponry. ***Required by all Marine Option Midshipmen and MECEP students***